tcsresearch/TarMonster-beta/README.md

 <hr>

-## Update October 25, 2024 - UNTESTED!
+## Update October 25, 2024 - 0.5.2.3 - UNTESTED!
-- Added several fucntions from BLING into the functions folder.
+- Added several functions from BLING into the functions folder.

 <hr>

-## Update August 1, 2023 - UNTESTED!
+## Update August 1, 2023 - 0.5.2.2 - UNTESTED!
 - Uploaded test code to _TarMonster-20230701-1 folder.
 - Completed majority of config file split.
 - Renamed $AppName and $AppVersion to $ProgName and $ProgVersion.